Hotspot Shield Review 2024: A Secure, User-Friendly VPN

 Hotspot Shield test results

-We tested Hotspot Shield on several different factors that may be important to anyone shopping for a VPN.
+We tested Hotspot Shield on several different factors that are important to anyone shopping for a VPN.
 Speed, streaming access, and reliability are all common features important to consider when purchasing a VPN.

 Speed tests